T.E.A.M. Mentality

 Spending over 15 years in the field of digital automation and energy technology, I have had the privilege of collaborating with many senior thought leaders on critical global energy initiatives.
 As one can imagine, such high-profile projects tend to be accompanied by an unbiased level of stress; all involved are on the receiving end.
 These environments have a way of straining relationships and communication styles when they’re needed most.

 In an effort to preserve this social necessity, I found myself applying basic rules of psychology, neuroscience, and behavioral science to cultivate positive thinking.
-What I recognized was a correlation between productivity and perceived stress levels during adverse moments.
+What I recognized was a correlation between productivity and Perceived Stress levels during adverse moments.
 Throughout my personal and professional life, I began finding ways to connect science and self-performance in comprehensive segments that addressed cognitive reserve, stress responses, and simplified planning for any goal.

 T.E.A.M.
 Mentality™ has been developed through diligent efforts to simplify and summarize how and why we do anything.
 This methodology of managing T.E.A.M.
 (Time, Education, Adversity, and Manifestation) in our everyday lives provides a framework to regain control of our thinking process.
 Within this process, we gain the agency to make informed decisions toward a brighter future, starting with cognitive resilience.
+What begins as a personal commitment gradually becomes something larger than the individual and leads to finding deeper purpose.

-“Our mindset is what we make of it, everyone has the power to choose greatness, it starts the moment you decide and believe you’re great” – JS
+“Our mindset is what we make of it.
+Everyone has the power to choose greatness; it starts the moment you decide and believe you’re great.” – JS